 - How N-P-K Affects Plants

 Plants need larger quantities of nitrogen, phosphorus and potassium than any other plant nutrients.
-Often called primary macronutrients, these three are among the 17 nutrients essential to all plant life.
-Other elements, such as iron, are just as critical to plant survival, but plants need them in much smaller quantities.
-Additionally, different plants have different needs.
-Azaleas, for example, need more iron than many other plants, so specialty fertilizers, such as Pennington UltraGreen Azalea, Camellia & Rhododendron Plant Food 10-8-6 is formulated with iron, magnesium & 3 chelated essential plant nutrients for plant vigor & beautiful blooms.
-This amount of iron is shown in the ingredient panel of the product label, but not in the N-P-K ratio.
+Known as the primary macronutrients, these Big Three headline the nutrients essential to all plant life.
+Other elements, such as iron, are just as critical to your plant's survival, but plants need them in much smaller quantities.
+That's always in addition to the N-P-K.

 How N-P-K Affects Plants

 Each of the three nutrients in the N-P-K has its own special job to do:

 Nitrogen (N) supports vigorous, leafy growth and rich green color from grasses to garden lettuce.
 Without enough nitrogen, plants turn pale and growth slows.
 With too much nitrogen, flowering and fruit-bearing plants put their energy into green growth and you end up shorthanded on blooms and fruit.

 Phosphorus (P) focuses plant energy on strong root development and flowers, fruits and seeds, and helps plants use other nutrients efficiently.
 A phosphorus shortage leads to less-than-stellar flowers and fruits, but extra phosphorus boosts blooms and fruits.